A SMALL TALE: A TEACHER-LED ADVENTURE

+A SMALL TALE: A TEACHER-LED ADVENTURE**

 Teachers in London and Edinburgh can now bring A Small Tale to their school.

-In London the project is available to a limited group of teachers along with a day of CPD on 27th June 2018 and 26th October 2018.
+In London the project is available to a limited group of teachers along with a day of CPD on 1st November 2018.
 To find out more, click on the REGISTER YOUR INTEREST button below.
 The cost is £360 which includes all the resources needed to deliver the project and a full day's CPD.

 In Edinburgh our partners Imaginate are currently recruiting schools, find out more on their website.